hydrops

 Diabetes is a disease in which your blood glucose, or blood sugar, levels are too high.
 Glucose comes from foods you eat.
 The cells of your body need glucose for energy.
 A hormone called insulin helps the glucose get into your cells.

 With type 1 diabetes, your body doesn't make insulin.
 With type 2 diabetes, your body doesn't make or use insulin well.
-Without enough insulin, glucose builds up in your blood and causes high blood sugar levels.
+Without enough insulin, glucose builds up in your blood and causes high blood glucose levels.

 What eye problems can diabetes cause?

-Over time, high blood sugar may damage the blood vessels and lenses in your eyes.
+Over time, high blood glucose may damage the blood vessels and lenses in your eyes.
 This can lead to serious diabetic eye problems which can harm your vision and sometimes cause blindness.
-Some common diabetes eye problems include:
+Some common diabetic eye problems include:

 Who is more likely to develop diabetic eye problems?

 Anyone with diabetes can develop diabetic eye disease.
-But your risk of developing it is higher if you:
+But your risk of developing it is higher if you have diabetes and:

 What are the symptoms of diabetic eye problems?